IDCI-Consulting/ItemsArtGenerator/README.md

     1/ Install Meteor
         $ curl https://install.meteor.com | sh
         // This will install the meteor executable onto your system and have you ready to use Meteor.
+        // /!\ A version lower than 9.0.0 is required, because the iron-router package is incompatible.
+That's the reason meteorite needs to be installed

     2/ Install Meteorite
         $ npm install -g meteorite